japsu/edegal-legacy/README.md

 Development:

     # install development tools into PATH
-    npm -g install bower coffee-script james
+    npm -g install gulp

-    # do an un-minified debug build
+    # do an un-minified debug build, run a development server and watch for changes
-    james
+    gulp

-    # watch files for changes and rebuild when necessary
+    # do a minified production build
-    james watch
+    NODE_ENV=production gulp build

     # run tests
     npm test